slashk/goldstone-docker/README.md

 Goldstone Dockerfiles and Compose Configuration
 ===============================================

-# Build a docker image
-docker build -t docker-registry/image-name:version .

-For example (from the directory containing Dockerfile): docker build -t solinea/logstash:1.4 . docker tag IMAGEID solinea/logstash:latest
+Docker image definitions and configurations for https://github.com/Solinea/goldstone-server.

+## Run Docker Compose
+Docker compose allows you to run the entire envirnment, including all links between containers.
+To install on Mac OSX, run `brew install docker-compose`.
+From the root of repo run `docker-compose up`.

+## Test Image Builds
+`docker build -t docker-registry/image-name:latest` *The latest tag is required so that docker-compose will work*

-# Testing
+## Testing
 Run `rake test` to run all Dockerfile image tests.

-Note: If using docker-machine, services will be exposed at the IP `docker-machine ip`
+*Note*: If using docker-machine, services will be exposed at the IP `docker-machine ip`